tomdu3/python-course-material/lesson-08/README-sample.md

 The project was made possible by [list of contributors].
 Special thanks to [list of contributors] for their contributions.

-## Changelog

-For a list of significant changes made to the project, see [changelog file].

 ## Links